ourkwest/dorothy/README.md

 ## License

-Distributed under the Eclipse Public License, the same as Clojure.
+Code distributed under the Eclipse Public License, the same as Clojure.

+Emoji provided free by [Emoji One](http://emojione.com/) under [Creative Commons 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).